JoshMermel/Juggle-Transition/README.md

       pattern and an async pattern.
 However it will not accept a pattern that includes both types of throws.

+In general, I find find myself inexplicably driven to shorten functions.
+I have tried my best to make readability a priority in the program but I appologize if I have made something more difficult to understand in my attempts to make it more conscise.

 To Do list for Juggle-Transition:
  - doccument data structures
  - have more helpful print messages